mseto97/file-previewer/README.md

 ## FILE-PREVIEWER
-file-previewer allows you to import .json file extensions in the format below and preview its contents and add metadata and notes through a UI.
+file-previewer/MediaApp allows you to import .json file extensions in the format below and preview its contents and add metadata and notes through a UI.
 You will be able to files with extensions: txt, pdf, mov, m4a, png and jpg.
 These files will need to follow the JSON file format specified below.
+Use the MediaApp.xcodeproj within the MediaApp file.
 Assignment specification and assignment report pdfs can be found in this repository.

 ## Files can only be imported if it has a .json file extension.
 JSON files need to follow file requirements listed below.